abinit/abinit/doc/mkdocs-tutorials/ffield.md

 same polarization branch in the two calculations, while actually the branch is made different by this remapping.
 Cross-checking the polarization results by computing the Born effective charge, further multiplied by the displacements between the two geometries is an excellent way to estimate the amplitude of the polarization.

-Other subtleties of Berry phases, explained in D. Vanderbilt and R. D. King- Smith, _Phys.
-Rev. B_ **48** , 4442 (1993), also apply.
+Other subtleties of Berry phases, explained in [[cite:Vanderbilt1993]] also apply.
 First, note that neither the electronic Berry phase nor the ionic phase vanish in this highly symmetric case, contrary to intuition.
 Even though AlAs does not have inversion symmetry, it does have tetrahedral symmetry, which would be enough to make an ordinary vector vanish.
 But a lattice-valued vector does not have